TOP 5: Massachusetts town-by-town coronavirus numbers

 - Florida – Less than 5; Cases in the last 14 days – 0

-- Hancock – Less than 5; Cases in the last 14 days – Less than 5
+- Hancock – 5; Cases in the last 14 days – Less than 5

 - Hawley – 0; Cases in the last 14 days – 0